xavifr/adventofcode2023/README.md

 # adventofcode2023

-Place input files in input folder with the following syntax:
+Place input files in `./input` folder with the following syntax:
  - If the demo input is the same for both parts, place as `dayX.demo`
  - If the demo input is not the same for each part, place as `dayX.demo_part1` and `dayX.demo_part2`
  - Place the final input as `dayX.final`